 For all the details web: https://northernterritory.com/alice-springs-and-surrounds/events/apex-camel-cup

 Tennant Creek Show - July

 When the show comes to town, the bush folk roll in and join with the town folk for this once-a-year event that showcases some of the agriculture of this region of the Northern Territory.
 The Tennant Creek Show public holiday is in the dry season on the second Friday each July.
 Aside from the cattle yards, crafts and competitions, there’s a chance for locals and tourists of all ages to have fun on rides, eat some great food and pick up some show bags.
-Check out their Facebook page: https://www.facebook.com/events/2056510704573547/.
-For more details on shows throughout the NT, check out: http://www.sacountryshows.com/pages/other-shows-field-days/northern-territory-shows.php
+Check out their Facebook page: https://www.facebook.com/search/top/?q=tenant%20creek%20show.
+For more details on shows check out: https://www.tennantcreekshow.com.au

 Darwin Lions Beer Can Regatta – July

 The Darwin Lions Beer Can Regatta is a project of the combined Lions Clubs of Darwin and is held at Mindil Beach, Darwin.
 Come and enjoy a great family day.
 There are beach events for all ages and the water events will be spectacular!
 Entrance is by a gold coin donation.
 Proceeds go to projects of the combined Lions Clubs of Darwin.
 Bar facilities are available.
 There is no BYO due to their licence.
 Soft drinks and water will also be available.
 Mindil Market food and craft stalls will will be trading all day.

 For all the details and dates, check out their web site:

 Alice Springs Show, Blatherskite Park – July